The RX INSERT

 Designing an optional prescription solution that works together with the unique features that make our glasses perfect for archery and clay shooting has been the most complex part of the design process for the 2RX.

-Will the RX Insert be suitable for
+Will the RX Insert be suitable for your prescription?

 We have designed the X Sight RX insert in collaboration with our expert optical manufacturer and tested it’s limits with specialised optometrists to achieve the best results possible but unlike your normal prescription glasses, there are some limiting factors which need to be considered when filing an RX insert for use with specialised shooting glasses like ours.